 The second outcome of insufficiently justified stops and frisks involves seizure of contraband.
-We reviewed the frisk sample (N=106) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
-In the sample of 106 stops where a forcible frisk occurred, 25 resulted in finding contraband - a "hit rate" of 23.6 percent.
-In the instances where officers found contraband, four stops lacked proper IOARS documentation for the frisk (see Figure 5).
-When considering only stops and frisks with appropriate justifications, the contraband hit rate is 19.8 percent (21 of 106 frisks).
+We reviewed the frisk sample (N=111) for documentation of seized contraband to assess the degree to which contraband seizure resulted from stops or frisks that have insufficient IOARS documentation.
+In the sample of 111 stops where a forcible frisk occurred, 28 resulted in finding contraband - a "hit rate" of 25.2 percent.
+In the instances where officers found contraband, five stops lacked proper IOARS documentation for the frisk (see Figure 5).
+When considering only stops and frisks with appropriate justifications, the contraband hit rate is 20.7 percent (23 of 111 frisks).

 Table 8 details the type of contraband obtained during frisks where officers found contraband, broken down by whether the stop and/or frisk was sufficiently justified by IOARS.
 The contraband obtained during the stops fall into only a few categories, mainly weapons and drugs, with an "other" category that includes items such as stolen property.
 Overall, weapons and drug contraband are most likely to be found during frisks.
-All of the weapons found during frisks were found during stops and frisks that had documentation meeting the IOARS standard.
-Four of the 15 stops and frisks where drugs or "other" contraband was found occurred during stops that lacked IOARS.
+Of the 14 stops and frisks where weapons were found, one occurred during a stop that lacked IOARS; the remaining stops and frisks where weapons were found had documentation meeting the IOARS standard.
+Four of the 14 stops and frisks where drugs or "other" contraband was found occurred during stops that lacked IOARS.